 - Engineered Stone Flooring Pros & Cons

 Marble Tile Flooring Pros & Cons

 Marble is created by limestone crystallizing from high temperatures and pressure while under the ground.
 During the crystallizing process, it becomes denser and harder.
-It is the hardness that provides its ability of being smoothed and polished during creation.
-Marble, like any natural stone, requires protective sealant applications prior to use, which needs to be maintained and regularly reapplied for a full protection.
+It is the hardness that provides its ability to be smoothed and polished during creation.
+Marble, like any natural stone, requires protective sealant applications prior to use, which needs to be maintained and regularly reapplied for full protection.
 Because marble is not stain-resistant, it is important that spills are quickly cleaned up to avoid the possibility of stain damages.
 Daily substances that contain acids can all cause damage or stain the marble if not immediacy cleaned up, including vinegar, alcohol, tomato products, fruit juices, salad dressing, mustard, coffee, tea, and cosmetics.
 “The biggest advantage of marble floor tile is that it can instantly elevate the appearance of a space, giving it a regal bearing that is hard to imitate.”